alexandrecardososantos/webscraping_books_case/README.md

 ## Web scrap using Python libraries

-Python's libraries requirements used in this project:
+Python's libraries requirements for this project:
 - pandas version 1.2.5
   - manipulate data with Python
 - numpy version 1.19.5